 Program Files/Common Files/Avid/Audio/Plug-Ins

-Select recording device
+Select your recording device

 Place the microphone in the middle of the listening area.

 A sweep will be played in turn through each speaker and a final sweep will be played through the first speaker once more.

-Potential problems and workarounds during measurement:
+Potential problems and workarounds during the measurement

 Add/delete control points by right clicking on the curve

 Modify the frequency range that Dirac Live will compensate by dragging the curtains (left/right).
 The dotted lines indicate the automatically detected sound thresholds.
-Outside of these limits no correction will be applied, i.e. the audio signal will not be adjusted in the frequency area on either side of the curtains (shadow area).
+Outside of these limits no correction will be applied, i.e. the audio signal will not be adjusted in the frequency area on either side of the curtains (shadowed area).

-Take snapshot function will create a snapshot of the current state – if a change is made to a target curve, it is possible to switch between snapshots without having to save/load projects.
+With the “Take snapshot” function, you can create a snapshot of the current state – if you make any changes to a target curve, it is possible to switch between different snapshots, without having to save/load projects.

-You can save the project at any time by selecting “Save project” in the hamburger menu, upper left corner.
+You can save the project at any time by selecting “Save project” in the hamburger menu (upper left corner).